dhemery/DHE-Modules/modules/hostage.md

 ---
 <img class="panel" src="panel.svg" alt="The Hostage Panel" />

-Generates an envelope hold stage (aka sustain stage).
+Generates a hold or sustain envelope stage.
+A hold stage lasts for the duration specified by the controls.
+A sustain stage lasts as long as the _GATE_ is up.

 Combine
 [Stage]({{ '/modules/stage/' | relative_url }}),